 The Events field restricts the trace events on which the display object can display information.
 The display object ignores any trace event IDs or trace event names that are not specified by this field.
 If an explicit list of trace event names and trace event IDs is specified, the names and IDs on the list must be separated by commas.
 Only listed trace events are examined.
 The Events field can contain any meaningful combination of the following:

-ALL All trace events

-ALLUSER All user trace events

-ALLKERNEL All kernel trace events

-NONE No trace events

-0, 1, 2,, 4095 Listed user trace event IDs

-4100, 4101, 4102,, 4300 Listed kernel trace events IDs

-A comma-separated list of alphanumeric strings beginning with letters (underscores are allowed; spaces are not allowed) Trace event names as specified in an event map file (see "Event Map Files" on page 4-10 for more information)
+ALLUSER ALLKERNEL All user trace events All kernel trace events NONE No trace events 0, 1, 2,, 4095 Listed user trace event IDs 4100, 4101, 4102,, 4300 Listed kernel trace events IDs A comma-separated list of alphanumeric strings beginning with letters (underscores Trace event names as specified in an event map file (see "Event Map Files" on page